 What do Bees Symbolize?

-Bees can be a symbol for community.
+Bees can be a symbol of the community.
 This symbolism comes from the idea that bees never work alone.
 Each member of the bee community has a specific purpose and role.
 You’re a certain member in the hierarchy – a ‘worker bee’ or ‘queen bee’, for example.
 Bees also work well together to get big things done, so they epitomize that idea of pitching in, coming together, and getting things done.
 In fact, this idea of pitching in together to imagine something bigger than ourselves is often called a “hive mind”.
-So, bees have long been seen as a symbol of unity of community and commitment to community.
+So, bees have long been seen as a symbol of unity of community and commitment to the community.

 Bees are small but they pack a punch.
 We might think of Mohammad Ali’s concept: “fight like a butterfly, sting like a bee!”
-Bees are small, but powerful.
+Bees are small but powerful.
 In particular, if bees get together into a swarm, they really can be a very powerful unit.
-They are intimidating, and can bring down a large animal (or human!) with their stings.
+They are intimidating and can bring down a large animal (or human!) with their stings.
 They can also get a lot of work done by working in a group.
 So their power comes both individually and as a group.
 Therefore, bees can be reflected upon as small but powerful creatures (hence why many small, strong and busy people see the bee as their spirit animal).

 3. Hard Work